-Whether you're commuting to work or doing some serious offroading, a bike helmet could literally mean the difference between life and death: In 2019, sixty-two percent of bicyclists killed were not wearing helmets, according to the U.S. Department of Transportation's Fatality Analysis Reporting System.
-Previous studies in New York City found that almost all bicyclists who died (97%) were not wearing a helmet.
+We're not being hyperbolic.
+In 2019, sixty-two percent of bicyclists killed were not wearing helmets, according to the U.S. Department of Transportation's Fatality Analysis Reporting System.
+Previous studies in New York City (opens in new tab) found that almost all bicyclists who died (97%) were not wearing a helmet.

 But finding the best bike helmet for you can be difficult, not just for the fit, but also depending on the type of biking you plan to do.
 What's more, some bike helmets are downright expensive.
 That's why we tested a dozen of the best bike helmets on the market ranging in price from about $50 up to around $300.
-We included road biking models that are vented and light, mountain bike helmets that often include a chin guard, and commuter models do better in foul weather.

 The best bicycle helmets you can buy today